 Seven stages of Mark Bolan’s career to mark the 40th anniversary of the King of Hackney’s death.

 Today brings one of rock’s saddest anniversaries – the day more music died with unmitigated genius Marc Bolan, near Gipsy Lane in Barnes.
-And fearing a premature death he never learned to drive… Cars, death, the fantastical and fatalistic permeated Bolan’s poetic lyrics throughout his career.
-From the rise of the bongo-fulled early Tyrannosaurus Rex to the end of the sixties and the bold, visionary step back to Bolan’s ’50s heroes that unlocked glam.
-Leading up to today’s anniversary, for seven days I’ve published seven phases of Bolan’s short, blistering and utterly glam career leading up to his early death at 29.
+Fearing a premature death Bolan never learned to drive… Cars, death, the fantastical and fatalistic permeated his poetic lyrics.
+From the early rise of the bongo-fulled Tyrannosaurus Rex to the end of the sixties and then bold, visionary step back to Bolan’s ’50s heroes that put him at the vanguard of glam.
+For seven days leading up to today’s anniversary days I’ve published seven phases of his short, blistering and utterly glam career that ended at 29.